 The normal full-time teaching load is 24-25 credit hours per academic year (fall and spring semesters).
-Extra compensation begins at 26 hours except when an accrediting agency imposes other requirements.
+Extra compensation begins at 26 hours.
 Generally, advisement time, class preparation time, course coordination duties, and office hours do not earn load credit; such duties are responsibilities of all faculty members.